joric/cc2540-keyboard/README.md

 * `Error[e16]: Segment ISTACK (size: 0xc0 align: 0) is too long for segment definition.
 At least 0xe more bytes needed.
 The problem occurred while processing the segment`

-	Set number of virtual registers to 8 (in Project - Options - General Options).
+You got to set number of virtual registers to 8 (in Project - Options - General Options).

 ## Expiremental USB mode